w3c/svgwg/master/interact.md

 authors to define SVG documents such that they are responsive to user interface events.
-Among the set of possible user events are <a href="interact.html#PointerEvents">pointer events</a>, keyboard events, and document events.</p>
+Among the set of possible user events are <a href="interact.html#PointerEvents">pointer events</a>, keyboard events, and document events.

 <p>In response to user interface (UI) events, the author might
 start an animation, perform a hyperlink to another Web page,